Castlecrag, New South Wales: Architecture

 During Castlecrag's early years, houses were either designed by Griffin and Mahony Griffin (fifteen were built) or approved by them.
-The houses were characterised by concrete block and stone found at the site, material which matched the natural surroundings (three houses were built using knitlock only).
+The houses were characterised by concrete block and stone found at the site, material which matched the natural surroundings (three houses were built using Knitlock only).
 The use of these materials facilitated the quick and affordable construction of the houses.
 The Griffins' designs boasted innovations such as the kitchens' pass-through pantries and twin sinks, the close-to ground floor levels and the picture window.

 Some aspects of the Griffins' houses in Castlecrag were unusual and unconventional such as the treatment of stonework, the window details and the flat roofs.
 Flat roofs were favoured over pitched roofs as they prevented the obstruction of views, provided vantage points where one could experience a view of the landscape and allowed for a rooftop garden.
 Another atypical feature of the Griffin/Mahony Griffin houses was the unusual location of the kitchens and bathrooms.
 These rooms were situated at the front of the house even though convention was to have these rooms at the back of the house.
 The houses were designed in such a way so that the living rooms located at the rear faced a view or park on the inner side of the allotment.
 Their houses did not have front fences and built structures were minimal within ten metres of each property.
 This, in addition to many of the houses being single story and boasting colours of the natural surroundings exemplifies the Griffins' objective which did not involve establishing imposing and artificial built structures, but rather to have the buildings blend in with the environment; retaining the bush setting.
 Thus, the Griffins' designs were remarkably different from the uniform designs at the time - houses with red, pitched roofs - which Griffin detested.

 There has since been development in Castlecrag that has not respected the Griffin ideals.
 However, the Willoughby City Council is aware of the importance of Castlecrag and has imposed controls over development in the area.
 The purpose of the controls is to preserve the character of Castlecrag, encouraging the construction of buildings, which respect the original houses designed by Griffin and Mahony Griffin, and the natural landscape.

+Transport

+Castlecrag is served by the 203 and 275 bus route from North Sydney and Chatswood.
+It is operated by Busways.